-A full-day convening dedicated to empowering and supporting members of Black Student Unions & Associations, along with their advisors, school administrators, and allies.
+A half-day convening dedicated to empowering and supporting members of Black Student Unions & Associations, along with their advisors, school administrators, and allies.
 This event fosters collaboration, leadership, and advocacy to create more inclusive educational experiences for all students.
-Open to all races and ethnicities, attendees will engage in meaningful discussions and share strategies to drive positive change within their schools and communities.

-A full-day convening dedicated to empowering and supporting members of Black Student Unions & Associations, along with their advisors, school administrators, and allies.
+A half-day convening dedicated to empowering and supporting members of Black Student Unions & Associations, along with their advisors, school administrators, and allies.
 This event fosters collaboration, leadership, and advocacy to create more inclusive educational experiences for all students.
-Open to all races and ethnicities, attendees will engage in meaningful discussions and share strategies to drive positive change within their schools and communities.

 Amplify Youth Voices Across Delaware.

-What is the Student EmPowerment Summit?
+What is the Student EmPOWERment Summit?

-The Summit is meant to prepare, train, re-fuel and uplift students and the adults who support them.
-During the Summit, you will learn why it’s important to use your voice and how to do it in a way that powers up change for the better where you learn.
+The Summit is meant to prepare, train, re-fuel, and uplift students and the adults who support them.
+During the Summit, you will learn why it’s important to use your voice and how to do it in a way that powers up change for the better in your school and community.

 Enter the

-Student EmPowerment Summit Challenge
+Student EmPOWERment Summit Challenge

-The Top 3 schools with the most students at the Delaware Student EmPowerment Summit will win a cash prize!
+The Top 3 schools with the most students at the Delaware Student EmPOWERment Summit will win a cash prize!

 How Your School Can Win $500!